-Georgia Tech encourages employees to maintain work-life balance, offering programs and resources that enhance their personal and professional lives.
-The Faculty and Staff Assistance Program (FSAP) is a confidential service that assists employees in addressing emotional, mental health and work related concerns.
-The program is at no cost to employees and each faculty and staff member is eligible for one to three sessions per calendar year and one executive coaching session per calendar year.
-Provided services include, but are not limited to:
+Georgia Tech maintains the Faculty & Staff Assistance Program (FSAP) to provide help at no cost to employees who suffer from personal/emotional problems that may affect performance at work.
+Each faculty and staff member is eligible for one to three sessions per calendar year and one executive coaching session per calendar year.

 Frequently Asked Questions